 To learn more, View the Extended Film Here

 We currently deliver our artistic mission through an annual Theatre-Without-Walls programme.
-The programme stages on request small scale, high quality and high impact live or digitally streamed performances in partnership with our growing multi-sector national and international network of host partners.
-Often delivered at short notice to fulfil the specific cultural provision needs of our partners, Theatre-without-Walls reaches beyond conventional theatre spaces and approaches to serve new and diverse audiences wherever they are.
+The programme stages on request small scale, high quality and high impact live or digitally streamed performances in partnership with our ever growing multi-sector national and international network of 350+ host partners reaching 8-10,000 live audiences annually.
+Often delivered at short notice to fulfil the specific cultural provision needs of our partners, Theatre-without-Walls reaches beyond conventional theatre spaces and approaches to serve new, diverse and underserved audiences wherever they are.

 Revolving around an extensive collection of tales of wisdom, wonder and humour from a rich mosaic of cultures, Theatre-without-Walls is sufficiently versatile to fulfil the thematic, topical and issue-based needs of our host partners as well as bring a live or virtual performance dimension to their annual calendar of events and occasions e.g. Ramadan, Eid al-Fitr, Eid al-Adha, Hajj, Mawlid, Israa & Mi’raaj, Christmas, Easter, Black History Month, National Storytelling Week, World Book Day, Interfaith Week, etc.